abinash-thakur/user-api-service/README.md

 #### command - nvm use 20

 ### Step 3:
-run the migration file to create the schema inside the db
+run the migration file to create the tables inside the db
 #### command - npm run migration:run

 ### Step 4: